 Plus, the preparation of a partner is enormously important, too.
 If the partner is terrified of the birth process, that will rub off on the birthing woman.
 It’s just as important to prepare the partner for the birth as much as the birthing person!

 2. Carefully choose your care provider

 One of the biggest factors in how a woman births her child is simply how her doctor or midwife practices.
 Do they encourage a more physiological birth, or do they consistently suggest interventions?
 You can ask your provider for their C-section rate, as well as talk to local birth educators, doulas, and friends to find what other people think about your provider and how they practice.

 3. Stay moving in labor

 One simple and surprisingly obvious but often ignored thing a woman can do in labor is to MOVE.
-This can help the baby move down in the birth canal and keep mom more comfortable as she uses gravity to help her labor progress.
+This will not only help the baby move down in the birth canal, but it can also keep mom more comfortable as she uses gravity to help her labor progress.

-5. Hire a doula- A hands on and knowledgeable friend who is trained in assisting laboring woman can really make the birth experience more positive for both mom and dad and can decrease the C-section chance for that mother.
+A hands-on and knowledgeable person who is trained in assisting laboring woman can really make the birth experience more positive for both mom and dad and some studies have shown can actually decrease the C-section chance for that mother.

 A trained doula is like a specialized “birth friend” who knows positions, tricks, and comfort measures to make your birth as awesome as it can be.
 A great doula brings so much more than a back massage and a hot pack!
 The doula forms a relationship with the birthing person and their partner.
 She provides relational support– she knows what you want, what causes you fear and joy, and she brings that all together to support the birth you desire.

 Who couldn’t use all that during the marathon of birth?

 Childbirth isn’t something that works better when we are fearful.
 Yet many women feel very afraid and helpless regarding their chances of cesarean section.
 Concern is absolutely merited considering the high c-section rate, but there are things you can do to decrease your chances of cesarean section.